 In the third year, you will gain experience in faculty-supervised clinics representing real clients with actual legal problems in areas such as criminal law, environmental and natural resource law, American Indian law, bankruptcy law, family law and judicial practice.
 The clinic experience gives you the opportunity to pull together skills acquired in the first two years of law school and apply it.

 In 2020, we had a 92% Montana bar passage rate among our graduates taking it for the first time.
-In addition, we are ranked 7th in the national for clerkship placements after graduation according to National Jurist's preLaw Magazine.
+In addition, we are ranked 7th in the nation for clerkship placements after graduation according to National Jurist's preLaw Magazine.

 JD/Master of Business Administration